Counterfeit Products in Canada

 Duncan Investigations Investigates Counterfeit Products in Canada

-In 2008, Audiomaxxx.com was shut down by the RCMP in Winnipeg, Manitoba, after a lengthy investigation conducted with the Canadian Recording Industry Association and my firm: Duncan Investigations.
-These pirates were running a very profitable counterfeit music business right in the heartland of Winnipeg, Manitoba, at the very expense of the creators of the product; the musicians.
+In 2008, Audiomaxxx.com was shut down by the RCMP in Winnipeg, Manitoba, after a lengthy investigation conducted with the Canadian Recording Industry Association and my firm, Duncan Investigations.
+These pirates were running a profitable counterfeit music business right in the heartland of Winnipeg, Manitoba, at the expense of the product’s creators: the musicians.
 This was the RCMP’s largest seizure concerning the sale of counterfeit products in Canada.

 1. Lack of logo or copyright